Economic history: Early history of the discipline

 Early cliometrics was a type of counterfactual history.
-However, counterfactualism was not its distinctive feature; it combined neoclassical economics with quantitative methods in order to explain human choices based on constraints.
-Some have argued that cliometrics had its heyday in the 1960s and 1970s and that it is now neglected by economists and historians.
+However, counterfactualism was not its distinctive feature; it combined neoclassical economics with quantitative methods to explain human choices under constraints.
+Some have argued that cliometrics had its heyday in the 1960s and 1970s and that economists and historians now neglect it.
 In response to North and Robert Fogel's Nobel Memorial Prize in Economics in 1993, Harvard University economist (and future Nobel winner) Claudia Goldin argued:Economic history is not a handmaiden of economics but a distinct field of scholarship.
 Economic history was a scholarly discipline long before it became cliometrics.
 Its practitioners were economists and historians studying the histories of economies...
-The new economic history, or cliometrics, formalized economic history in a manner similar to the injection of mathematical models and statistics into the rest of economics.The relationship between economic history, economics and history has long been the subject of intense discussion, and the debates of recent years echo those of early contributors.
+The new economic history, or cliometrics, formalized economic history in a manner similar to the injection of mathematical models and statistics into the rest of economics.The relationship between economic history, economics and history has long been the subject of intense discussion.
+The debates of recent years echo those of early contributors.
 There has long been a school of thought among economic historians that splits economic history—the study of how economic phenomena evolved in the past—from historical economics—testing the generality of economic theory using historical episodes.
 US economic historian Charles P. Kindleberger explained this position in his 1990 book Historical Economics: Art or Science?.
 Economic historian Robert Skidelsky (University of Cambridge) argued that economic theory often employs ahistorical models and methodologies that do not take into account historical context.
 Yale University economist Irving Fisher already wrote in 1933 on the relationship between economics and economic history in his "Debt-Deflation Theory of Great Depressions":

 The study of dis-equilibrium may proceed in either of two ways.
 We may take as our unit for study an actual historical case of great dis-equilibrium, such as, say, the panic of 1873; or we may take as our unit for study any constituent tendency, such as, say, deflation, and discover its general laws, relations to, and combinations with, other tendencies.
 The former study revolves around events, or facts; the latter, around tendencies.
 The former is primarily economic history; the latter is primarily economic science.
 Both sorts of studies are proper and important.
 Each helps the other.
 The panic of 1873 can only be understood in light of the various tendencies involved—deflation and other; and deflation can only be understood in the light of various historical manifestations—1873 and other.